Chapter 15

 THE FAST IS FOR TODAY

 To see this we will first read the instruction our Lord Jesus Christ gave on this subject.
-Then, we will read to see that the New Testament church, identified in the book of Acts, indeed following our Lord's instruction.
+Then, we will read to see that the New Testament church, identified in the book of Acts, indeed followed our Lord's instruction.

 The first time Jesus made it clear that the fast is appropriate for today was during the time when the disciples of John the Baptist asked Jesus why they fasted and yet His disciples did not.
 Jesus' response to the disciples of John the Baptist can be found in,